Past Stars Once At Odds With The Opry

 Cash was the first member inducted into the Opry in 1956, and frequently returned to the venue.
 But just nine years later, he found himself banned from ever playing there again.

-What was the reason?
-Well, Cash had a bit too much to drink prior to one show in 1965, and ended up bashing out the stage lights with a microphone stand in a fit of rage.
-The Opry didn’t have a favorable opinion of his behavior, and handed down a ban.
+Why did the Opry ban Johnny Cash?
+Well, he had a bit too much to drink prior to one show in 1965.
+Because of this, he ended up bashing out the stage lights with a microphone stand in a fit of rage.

 Hank Williams